edfloreshz/done/README.md

 </div>
 <br/>

-Do is a rewrite of [Gnome To Do](https://flathub.org/apps/details/org.gnome.Todo) in Rust using [gtk-rs](https://gtk-rs.org/) and [Relm4](https://relm4.org/), we aim to improve on the existing set of features provided by To Do to provide the ultimate to-do experience.
+Doable is a rewrite of [Gnome To Do](https://flathub.org/apps/details/org.gnome.Todo) in Rust using [gtk-rs](https://gtk-rs.org/) and [Relm4](https://relm4.org/), we aim to improve on the existing set of features provided by To Do to provide the ultimate to-do experience.